 In comparison, Cliff Robertson’s character Lee Tucker plays it more thoughtfully monotone with his calm voice, and stoic expression as he observes Wills’s behavior trying to determine whether he’s somehow involved in the murder, knowing more about the case in reality and is using it to gain attention.
 Or is Wills truly clairvoyant?

 The peril comes near to home as Lee and his wife begin getting menacing phone calls and knocks on the door.
 The narrative starts to frame our focus on Wills being responsible for taunting Lee and his family.

 The police find the body of a teacher, Maggie Dawson (Diane Hull) murdered in her Volkswagen in the parking lot of a Stop & Shop.
 The killer hasn’t left any fingerprints or significant clues behind.
 Soon after the police receive a phone call from an odd little man Franklin Wills, who then walks into the police station offering his help.
 He claims to be psychic.
 Wills begins to give Lee little pieces of information that only the police at the crime scene would know, or perhaps the killer.
-At first he is taken seriously by the Chief of police Lee Tucker.
-Wills demonstrates a well crafted performance of clairvoyant theatrics as he divulges little bits of insight which led up to the day Maggie was murdered.
+At first, he is taken seriously by the Chief of Police Lee Tucker.
+Wills demonstrates a well-crafted performance of clairvoyant theatrics as he divulges little bits of insight that led up to the day Maggie was murdered.
 He’s so eerily accurate about that day and Maggie’s murder that Lee Tucker starts viewing Wills as his prime suspect.

 Back to the story…

 Police Chief Lee Tucker “We got a call from her roommate last night that the girl was missing.
 She’d gone to a shopping center yesterday afternoon and hadn’t returned.”

 Lee Tucker tells Willy who’s driving to cut that shit out referring to the blaring police siren.
 Lee comments to his partner Ted-